DimahAlthobaiti/Robot-Arm-Control-Panel/README.md

 # Robot Arm Control Panel

 This Django web application allows you to control and manage the poses of a 6-DOF robot arm using motor sliders (Motor 1 to Motor 6).
-It includes saving, loading, resetting, and executing movements through a user-friendly interface.
+It includes saving, loading, resetting, and executing movements.

 ## Features